 DUI Defense Strategies in Illinois

 Being charged with DUI in Illinois does not mean you will automatically be convicted.
-An experienced DUI lawyer can analyze your case and develop a strategy to fight the charges and safeguard your future.
-Common DUI defense strategies include:
+A skilled DUI defense attorney can examine the facts of your case and build a strategy to challenge the charges and protect your future.
+Typical DUI defense strategies may involve:

 Challenging the Traffic Stop